Pregnancy health information for you

 We rely on a number of sources to gather evidence for our information.
-All of our information is in line with accepted national, or international, clinical guidelines where possible.
-Where no guidelines exist, we rely on systematic reviews, published clinical trials data or a consensus review of experts.
+Our information is in line with accepted national or international clinical guidelines where possible.
+Where no guidelines exist, we use high quality research, such as systematic reviews, published clinical trials data or a consensus review of experts.
 We also use medical textbooks, journals and government publications.
 If you’d like more information on the sources we use, please feel free to contact us.

 The Information Standard